 - An infection located high in the urinary tract, usually of the kidneys or ureter

-- An ectopic ureter is an abnormally placed ending of the ureter.
-Instead of ending in the bladder, it drains into the urethra, the vagina or the uterus and the dog is constantly dribbling urine.
-It can be easily corrected with surgery.
+- An ectopic ureter, which is an abnormally placed ending of the ureter.
+Instead of ending in the bladder, it drains into the urethra, the vagina, or the uterus, and the dog constantly dribbles urine.
+A vet can easily correct it with surgery.

 Surgical Treatment For Urinary Incontinence In Dogs

-Colposuspension is a surgical procedure that repositions the bladder neck of female dogs in the intraabdominal cavity so that pressure from the wall muscles act simultaneously on both the bladder and the urethra.
-Thus, increased pressure on the bladder is met with increasing resistance from the urethra, enabling the dog to control herself.
+Colposuspension is a surgical procedure that repositions the bladder neck of female dogs in the intra-abdominal cavity so that pressure from the wall muscles act simultaneously on both the bladder and the urethra.
+Thus, increased pressure on the bladder meets with increasing resistance from the urethra, enabling the dog to control herself.

-These two surgeries improve the conditions of approximately 50 percent of patients, but there is a high incidence of relapse with the passing of time, and medications are also needed.
-Doctors have recently been exploring the use of laparoscopic surgery, but to date no studies have been carried out.
+These two surgeries improve the conditions of approximately 50 percent of patients, but there is a high incidence of relapse with the passing of time, and medications are also necessary.

-Has your dog ever been treated for urinary incontinence?
+Has your vet ever treated your dog for urinary incontinence?
 Was the treatment effective?
-Let us know in the comments below!
+Then let us know in the comments below!